- Hours: Open Monday through Thursday. Check for current hours

 His death left his wife Charlotte A. Layton and their four children completely destitute.
 A Pacific coast light keeper was paid $1,000 per year, a salary much higher than on the East Coast counterparts because it was hard to find workers to do the job.
 In the 1800s, it was uncommon for a woman to be a principal light keeper, but the local customs collector (who oversaw lighthouses) helped Mrs. Layton.
 He wrote a letter and gathered petitions from local citizens on her behalf, sending them to the Lighthouse Board in Washington, DC.
 He succeeded

 Among Point Pinos lighthouse's famous visitors was writer Robert Louis Stevenson, who visited keeper Alan Luce in 1879.
 Stevenson was so charmed by the visit that he wrote a description of it in his book The Old Pacific Coast and in his book From Scotland to Silverado, he wrote: "Westward is Point Pinos, with the lighthouse in a wilderness of sand, where you will find the light keeper playing the piano, making models and bows and arrows, studying dawn and sunrise in amateur oil painting, and with a dozen other elegant pursuits and interests to surprise his brave, old-world rivals"

-In 1906, the Point Pinos Lighthouse was severely damaged by a tumultuous earthquake that rocked northern California all the way to San Francisco.
-This jarring event made it necessary to tear down and rebuild the tower with reinforced concrete.
-The work was completed in 1907 and the tower has stood since.
+In 1906, a tumultuous earthquake that rocked northern California all the way to San Francisco.
+Point Pinos Lighthouse was severely damaged, making it necessary to tear down and rebuild the tower with reinforced concrete.
+The work was completed in 1907 and the tower has stood there ever since.

 Getting to the Point Pinos Lighthouse